Aleksandr Skobov: Opposition to the Russian invasion of Ukraine

-Skobov's closing statement in the trial:
+Skobov's closing statement in the trial in full:

 "I will not dwell on the fact that the investigation has branded the organisation I have the honour of belonging to, the Free Russia Forum, as a terrorist community.
 There has been no official ruling from any government body recognising the Free Russia Forum as such.
 For now, it is merely an “undesirable organization.”

 But I have little interest in all this petty mumbling.
 I prefer to speak about what truly matters.
 What matters here is the platform of the Free Russia Forum, a platform I was directly involved in shaping, and one that distinguishes the Free Russia Forum from most other opposition organisations.

 Let me remind you that this platform is built on three principles.
 First: we stand for the unconditional return to Ukraine of all its internationally recognised territories occupied by Russia, including Crimea.
 Yes, Крим це Україна.

 Second.
 We support all those who are fighting to achieve these goals—including citizens of the Russian Federation who have voluntarily joined the Armed Forces of Ukraine.

 And third.
 We recognise any form of war against Putin’s tyranny inside Russia, including armed resistance.
 Of course, we are deeply disgusted by the methods of ISIS, when innocent people are targeted, as was the case in Crocus City.

 But are the Kremlin’s war propagandists a legitimate target?
 The Free Russia Forum has not formally debated this issue or adopted any resolutions on it, so what I say next reflects my personal position alone.

 I believe that propagandists such as TV host Vladimir Solovyov deserve the same fate as Hitler’s chief propagandist Julius Streicher, who was hanged by the Nuremberg Tribunal.
 Until these outcasts of the human race are brought before a new Nuremberg Tribunal—and as long as this war continues—they remain legitimate military targets.